-The first thing you notice is that the place is a shrine to baseball and other sports memorabilia.
+The first thing you notice is The Home Plate is a shrine to baseball and other sports memorabilia.
 The walls are covered with photos, framed uniforms, etc., and the showcases are stuffed with game worn football helmets, autographed baseballs and every imaginable sort of sports item for sale.
 The first time we were there, we had an extremely difficult time getting our then 11-year-old son to sit down at the table and eat.
 All he wanted to do was to see every signature on every baseball in the place.
-He kept running back to our table to brief us on what he had discovered.
+He kept running back to our table to brief us on what he discovered.

 “Dad, there’s a Craig Biggio uniform back there!
 And over here,” he said, pointing to another wall, “is a Vince Young AUTOGRAPHED game jersey!”

-Then, when exactly the same thing happened a year later, it was obvious to me that the first bad experience was not unique - they didn’t want us there; they did not want to serve us and take our money.
+Then, when exactly the same thing happened a year later, it was obvious the first bad experience was not unique.
+They didn’t want us there; they did not want to serve us and take our money.
 Incredibly, a place of business that can only exist by people walking in and paying for food and drink was clearly not interested.
-After that second identical experience, I read some reviews of the Home Plate and discovered that it wasn’t just us – many people had experienced similar treatment.
+After that second identical experience, I read some reviews of the Home Plate and discovered it wasn’t just us – many people had experienced similar treatment.
 Busy or not, the Home Plate Bar and Grill has a well-earned reputation for a serious lack of customer service.
 It’s great to not have to wait for a table in order to eat, but it is not great to be in an empty restaurant and still have to wait for service.

-To be clear: it wasn’t the kitchen that was slow – once our order was finally taken the food arrived within ten minutes.
-No, this was plain and simply the fault of the wait staff and by extension, the management.
+To be clear: it wasn’t the kitchen that was slow.
+Once our order was finally taken, the food arrived within ten minutes.
+No, this was plain and simply the fault of the wait staff, and by extension, the management.
 The food, once we were finally served, turned out to be pretty good.
-The hamburgers were cooked to order with fresh ingredients; the fries tasty and hot.
-It was obvious that the kitchen staff knew what they were doing – I mean how hard is it to cook a hamburger correctly, but then again, an inattentive staff can mess up even the simplest food.
+The hamburgers were cooked to order with fresh ingredients, the fries tasty and hot.
+It was obvious the kitchen staff knew what they were doing, however, an inattentive wait staff can mess up even the simplest dining experience.

 We will look elsewhere for our game day food on our next trip to Houston.
 The Home Plate Bar and Grill has struck out.